cvat-ai/cvat/site/content/en/docs/manual/advanced/annotation-quality.md

    - **Frame count**: Set the desired number of frames for the "ground truth" job. <br>Note, that upon using **Frames**, the **Quantity %** field will be automatically populated.

    - **Seed**: (Optional) TBD
+  > **Note** if you want to use a custom frame sequence, you can do this using the server API instead.
+Read more [here](https://opencv.github.io/cvat/docs/api_sdk/sdk/reference/apis/jobs-api/#create).
 4. Click **Submit**.
 5. Annotate frames, save your work.
 6. Change the status of the job to **Completed**.